erockdotdev/contentful-simple-backup-and-restore/readme.md

 ## Getting Started

 Clone repo and `npm install`

+Copy .env.example and rename to .env

 Add Contentful space id and content management token to .env

 ## Backing up an Environment

 Backups are suppoerted for the master environment as the default.
 However, other enviroments can be passed in to create a backup file.
-This is especialy helpful if we move to a master alias work flow.
+Only references to assets are downloaded by default.
+To back up assets use the -a flag.

 To backup the master environment run

 `node contentfulBackup`